dashbook/killercoda-scenarios/dashtool-postgres/step5.md

 UI.
 As mentioned earlier, you might see a warning from the browser that the page uses a self-signed certificate, which is okay for our use case.

-Go to the "Cron Workflows" tab on the left and select the "dashtool" workflow.
+Go to the "Cron Workflows" tab on the left and select the "dashtool" workflow (you might need to remove any search filters to see it).
-By pressing "run", the workflow will start and you will see information about the individual steps.
+By pressing "Submit", the workflow will start and you will see information about the individual steps.

 ### Merge changes into main

 If your workflows ran successfully, you can merge the changes into the main branch.
+This will also merge the "bronze" branch of the Iceberg tables into the "main" branch the next time you run dashtool.

 ```
 git checkout main